Indigenous communities and climate-smart research

 The implemented initiative

-This project aims to improve food viability and resilience in indigenous Mapuche agrarian communities, along with their production systems, addressing expected climate disruptions in the contexts of Argentina and Chile through climate change adaptation and mitigation strategies.
+This project aims to improve food security and resilience in indigenous Mapuche agrarian communities, along with their production systems, addressing expected climate disruptions in the contexts of Argentina and Chile through climate change adaptation and mitigation strategies.

 The technological solution